 Each clearly lays out what is offered with the package.
 In the case of what I needed we went with Bronze and were still utterly blown away by the number of really quality returns.
 Depending on your specific needs you might choose to go with a higher package.

 There are add-ons that can cost more, but for the most part these are going to be unnecessary for the majority of people looking for a basic logo or design.
 Many of us don't need business cards, letterhead, or custom envelopes.

-You also have the option of skipping the open competition and choosing to work directly with a professional designer or design team on 99Designs.
+You can also skip the open competition and work directly with a professional designer or winning design team on 99Designs.
 These packages tend to be much more expensive but can be a good option for those website or business owners who have an idea of what they want and prefer to work with one professional as opposed to having to make choices between multiple options.

 Those prices can be found in the picture here: